-To some extent, the idea of "business images" is a ridiculous phrase - every business is unique and has different needs, so business images will never seat neatly into a certian visual category.
-The whole point of freelance photography is to create bespoke images for specific uses which, one way or another, fit into someones business, somehow.
-That said, I believe its a good idea to showcase the diversity of such work to help any inexperienced business owners, marketing newcomers, and any visually naieve people embarking down the road of buying photography to understand that the images they choose to represent them, their ideas, products or services don't have to be sterotypical, limited and boring.
-Many businesses muddle on with poor or ill-suited photography for a variety of reasons the most common being a concern over creativity, a lack of ambition, or budget contraints.
-All of these can be discussed and catered for, and should never be an issue if you are dealing with a flexible professional.
+To a certain extent, the idea of "business photography" is a ridiculous idea - every business is unique and has unique needs, so 'business photography' doesn't really exist as a genre, but if you search it up online, it soon becomes apparent that people think it looks a certain way.
+Saying that always makes me feel good because it semms so many photographgers don't seem realise that and for the most part - business poweners have more important things to worry about.
+The whole point of emplying a freelance photographer is to create bespoke images for your business and the specifics on which it trades: services, location, people, products, atttudes etc...
+My job is to create photo and videos that represent them, their ideas, products or services - and they certainly shouldn't be sterotypical, limited and boring!
+Many businesses muddle on with poor or ill-suited photography for a variety of reasons the most common being a concern over creativity, inexperience, and budget contraints.
+All of these can be discussed and accomodated, and should never be an issue if you are dealing with a flexible professional.
 Sometimes people don't fully consider the consequences and difference between photos they've done themselves (or had a keen employee do) and those a professional can create with you, but potential clients and business partners will always 'feel' the difference.
 Budding amateurs tend to shoot more generic, sterotypical images bringing about the slow death of any creativity and personality that your business should thrive on.
 An experienced professional may often try to steer you down a less obvious path with good reason and you should trust them to do it.
 I have written about how using a professional photographer is better for your business if you want to read more about that.

 The bottom line, whoever you use, is:

 The imagery you decide to use reflects the values you put in your brand: you can't sell 'premium' using 'standard'